Intel 8087: Design and development

 Intel had previously manufactured the 8231 Arithmetic processing unit, and the 8232 Floating Point Processor.
 These were designed for use with 8080 or similar processors and used an 8-bit data bus.
 They were interfaced to a host system either through programmed I/O or a DMA controller.

 The 8087 was initially conceived by Bill Pohlman, the engineering manager at Intel who oversaw the development of the 8086 chip.
 Bill took steps to be sure that the 8086 design could support a yet-to-be-developed math chip.

 In 1977 Pohlman got the go ahead to design the 8087 math chip.
 Bruce Ravenel was assigned as architect, and John Palmer was hired to be co-architect and mathematician for the project.
 The two came up with a revolutionary design with 64 bits of mantissa and 16 bits of exponent for the longest-format real number, with a stack architecture CPU and eight 80-bit stack registers, with a computationally rich instruction set.

 The design solved a few outstanding known problems in numerical computing and numerical software: rounding-error problems were eliminated for 64-bit operands, and numerical mode conversions were solved for all 64-bit numbers.
 Palmer credited William Kahan's writings on floating point as a significant influence on their design.

 The 8087 design initially met a cool reception in Santa Clara due to its aggressive design.
 Eventually, the design was assigned to Intel Israel, and Rafi Nave was assigned to lead the implementation of the chip.
 Palmer, Ravenel and Nave were awarded patents for the design.
 Robert Koehler and John Bayliss were also awarded a patent for the technique where some instructions with a particular bit pattern were offloaded to the coprocessor.

 The 8087 had 65,000 transistors and was manufactured as a 4.5 μm (then shrunk to 3 μm) depletion-load HMOS circuit.
-It worked in tandem with the 8086 or 8088 and introduced about 60 new instructions.
+To reduce the size of the silicon chip the coprocessor's microcode was implemented in multilevel ROM where 2 bits were stored in each location by using one of 4 possible currents.
+The device worked in tandem with the 8086 or 8088 and introduced about 60 new instructions.
 Most 8087 assembly mnemonics begin with F, such as FADD, FMUL, FCOM and so on, making them easily distinguishable from 8086 instructions.
-The binary encodings for all 8087 instructions begin with the bit pattern 11011, decimal 27, the same as the ASCII character ESC, although in the higher-order bits of a byte; similar instruction prefixes are also sometimes referred to as "escape codes."
-The instruction mnemonic assigned by Intel for these coprocessor instructions is "ESC."
-The 8087 was expensive and difficult to manufacture with low yields.
+The binary encodings for all 8087 instructions begin with the bit pattern 11011, decimal 27, the same as the ASCII character ESC, although in the higher-order bits of a byte; similar instruction prefixes are also sometimes referred to as "escape codes".
+The instruction mnemonic assigned by Intel for these coprocessor instructions is ESC.
+The 8087 was expensive and difficult to manufacture, with low yields.
 It also ran quite hot, forcing Intel to use a more expensive ceramic package for improved thermal dissipation.